Skip to main content

 Audrey Nicoll

-A very good morning and welcome to the 23rd meeting in 2025 of the Criminal Justice Committee.
+A very good morning, and welcome to the 34th meeting of the Criminal Justice Committee in 2025.
 We have received no apologies this morning.
-Fulton MacGregor joins us online.
+Fulton MacGregor will join us presently, and we are joined by Pam Gosal.

 Criminal Justice Committee [Draft]